DEMETER298/IonBreeders_ABH/README.md

  #### Input format:
 Input file of mother genotype (mother_input.csv).
 This file can be edited and saved in Excel as csv file.
+**If the same marker name exists, the normanl function of IMPUTAION plugin cannot be performed.**
 ![genotype_mother](https://user-images.githubusercontent.com/40309394/54862344-d406a700-4d7c-11e9-9f5a-72aaae15a94b.png)

 Input file of father genotype (father_input.csv) This file can be edited and saved in Excel as csv file.
+**If the same marker name exists, the normanl function of IMPUTAION plugin cannot be performed.**
 ![genotype_father](https://user-images.githubusercontent.com/40309394/54862345-d6690100-4d7c-11e9-9f32-83b076fd7dd9.png)

 HotSpot file for VariantCaller plugin (Hotspot.vcf) This file can be edited and saved in Excel as tab-delimited txt file.
 ![hotspot_example](https://user-images.githubusercontent.com/40309394/54862343-d10bb680-4d7c-11e9-95ab-408985079718.png)

-**Don't accept the same marker name.

  #### Example:
 ![Github_parentalgenotype_hotspot](https://user-images.githubusercontent.com/40309394/65664271-f5ba5100-e073-11e9-990c-d37ff6cd4e1d.png)